temaxuck/SergunyaDS/README.md

 # SergunyaDS
-SergunyaDS web-site which serves as a kind of billboard
+Web-site serving as a kind of billboard